vgoris/self-study/README.md

 ### LinkedIn Learning: _PostgreSQL Essential Training_ by Adam Wilbert
 This folder contains my learning materials for "PostgreSQL Essential Training", a LinkedIn Learning course taught by Adam Wilbert.
 I learned how to execute commands in the Postgres database in two ways: once using the pgAdmin interface as demonstrated by the instructor, and for the second time as I typed the corresponding SQL commands in code written in these files.
 Notes I took about each of these commands are included as comments, in addition to the CourseNotes PDF file that has additional information I learned about the Postgres server, naming conventions, and managing the Postgres interface.

+### LinkedIn Learning: _GitHub Quick Tips_ by Ray Villalobos
+Included in this repository are my notes for Ray Villalobos' LinkedIn Learning Course, "GitHub Quick Tips".
+I learned how to be more efficient in using GitHub and how to take advantage of various tools provided, including gists, wikis, and templates.

+### LinkedIn Learning: _Learning GitHub_ by Aaron Stewart and GitHub
+I took "Learning GitHub", a LinkedIn Learning Course with Aaron Stewart and GitHub as instructors, to learn about GitHub and version control systems (VCS) such as Git.
+Included in this repository are the notes I took as I followed along through each chapter and gained an understanding of GitHub workflows in creating/committing branches, and using the command line and the GitHub desktop and online interfaces to do so.